sunpy/sunpy-SEP/SEP-0002-revised.md

 For the first election of the coordinating committee, one member will have a one year term, one member a two year term and one member a three year term.
 The term length of the elected candidates may be decided between themselves, in the case agreement can not be reached the person elected to the financial officer role will serve three years, the deputy lead developer two years and the lead developer one year.

-#### Removing Steering Committee Members
+#### Removing Steering Committee or Advisory Board Members

-In exceptional circumstances, the Project Members may remove one or more sitting Steering Committee members via a single vote.
+In exceptional circumstances, the Project Members may remove one or more sitting Steering Committee or Advisory Board members via a single vote.

 Such a vote is triggered when a Project Member calls for one publicly on an appropriate Project-wide communication channel, and two other active Project Members second the proposal.

-For Steering Committee Member(s) to be removed, two-thirds of the active Project Members (where the count includes the member being voted on if they are a Project Member) must vote in support of the removal.
+For the member(s) to be removed, two-thirds of the active Project Members (where the count includes the member being voted on if they are a Project Member) must vote in support of the removal.

-To avoid repeated removal votes, any individual Project Member who has called for, or seconded such a vote, may not call for or second a vote to remove any Steering Committee member for one year from the original motion.
+To avoid repeated removal votes, any individual Project Member who has called for, or seconded such a vote, may not call for or second a vote to remove any member for one year from the original motion.

 ### The Project Members